NazirBahadori/nazirbahadori/README.md

 ## Bio

 <p>
-Salaam, I am Nazir Bahadori an experienced Software Developer & I am currently studying Computer Science at the at the University of Kardan University, in the Kabul Afghinstan.
+Salaam, I am Nazir Bahadori an experienced Software Developer & I am currently studying Computer Science at Kardan University, in the Kabul Afghinstan.

 A detailed-oriented, responsible, and committed developer, I have developed, implemented, and tested complex web, mobile and machine learning applications using a variety of programming languages and technologies.
 I am also a quick learner with strong problem-solving, leadership, management, and communication skills, comfortable working as a team or individually.